 |Sensor||Back-thinned type CCD image sensor with cooling (5°C)|

 |Signal to noise ratio||2000:1|

-*Absolute measurement uncertainty after calibration.
-The expected uncertainty corresponds to a coverage probability of 95% and the coverage factor k=2
+** Absolute measurement uncertainty immediately after calibration.
+The expanded uncertainty corresponds to a coverage probability of 95 % and the coverage factor k = 2.

 Note: Instrument, firmware and software specification are subject to change without prior notice.
 All information included in GL OPTIC datasheets and product information available in any form are carefully prepared and included information believed to be true.
 Please note that discrepancies may occur due to text and/or other errors or changes in the available technology.
 We advise to contact GL Optic before the use of the product to obtain the latest product specification.